TO TOP

 Newsroom

-Registering for online schooling: What parents need to know
+Registering for online education: What parents need to know

-Online schooling has seen a surge as an alternative schooling option for a number of reasons, including the failure by traditional schools to prepare students adequately for the future, and the ongoing shortage of quality traditional schools.
-With online schools and e-learning, digital technologies are increasingly used to deliver lessons to children at home all over the globe.
+Online education has seen a surge as an alternative schooling option for a number of reasons, including the failure by traditional schools to prepare students adequately for the future, and the ongoing shortage of quality traditional schools.
+With online education and e-learning, digital technologies are increasingly used to deliver lessons to children at home all over the globe.

-Many parents who would like to enrol for online schooling are deterred by the notion of having to apply for exemption to have their children schooled at home.
+Many parents who would like to enrol for online education are deterred by the notion of having to apply for exemption to have their children schooled at home.
 This is, however, not such a complicated process.
-Parents who would like to online school their children simply need to apply to the head of the Provincial Education Department,” she says.
+Parents who would like to online education their children simply need to apply to the head of the Provincial Education Department,” she says.

 Cronje says the application can be made electronically without any additional cost.